yjjang/mongkie/docs/tutorial/network_clustering.rst

   .. image:: ../images/edge_table_iweight.png

-  MONGKIE internally will assign the values of ``i.weight`` column in a edge table to the weights of edges for clustering.
+  MONGKIE internally assigns the values of ``i.weight`` column in a edge table to the weights of edges for clustering.
 Therfore, to give weights to edges in your network, you should set the name of the column to ``i.weight``.

 * In the **Clustering** window at the top-left of main application